netlify-labs/netlify-plugin-a11y/README.md

 If you want to use the plugin's default settings (check **all** pages of your site for violations of WCAG 2.1 level AA; fail the netlify build if issues are found), this is all you need to do.
 If you want to change the way the plugin behaves, read on to the next section.

 ## Configuration
 If you've installed the plugin via `netlify.toml`, you can add a `[[plugins.inputs]]` field to change how the plugin behaves.
 This table outlines the inputs the plugin accepts.
+All of them are optional.

 | Input name          	| Description                                                                  	| Possible values                               	| Default value 	|